The seasons of HR

 Of course for the northern hemisphere some of the seasons of HR will be different, with Christmas being in winter (such a better idea!)

 I’d love to hear if there are other tasks that you find you do at the same time each year.
 What’s missing from the seasons of HR?

-Angela Atkins is the Chief Executive of APPNZ – The Association of People Professionals.
-She is passionate about supporting all the people professions (HR, Learning, Payroll and Talent) and is also the best selling author Management Bites and the bites series of books and Director of the Management Bites Global Training programme.
+Angela Atkins is the co-founder of Elephant Group and currently also works as the Chief Executive of APPNZ.
+She is passionate about supporting all the people professions (HR, Learning, Payroll and Talent) and is also the best selling author of Management Bites and the bites series of books and Director of the Management Bites Global Training programme.